samadeusfp/ELPaaS/setup_readme.txt

 rm db.sqlite3"
 -Run "python manage.py makemigrations"
 -Run "python manage.py migrate"

-How to run the server:
--"python manage.py runserver"

-Enable the Sending of e-Mails:
+-Enable the Sending of e-Mails:
 	In ElPaas/settings.py scroll down to the bottom and exchange the data in the following fields with the smtp settings of your desired mail hoster that should be used:
 		EMAIL_HOST
 		EMAIL_PORT
 		EMAIL_Host_USER
 		EMAIL_HOST_PASSWORD

+How to run the server:
+-"python manage.py runserver"